TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 a) Morning Unguided Tour of National Archaeological Museum

-c) Night-time Reading of Euripides, Trojan Women (415 BCE)
+d) Night-time Preparation Reading of Euripides, Trojan Women (415 BCE)

 Thoughts: